centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-oracle.md

 EOF
 ```

-You just have to enter in the file : /usr/lib/oracle/21.1/client64/lib/

-Then :
+Update library cache with the following command:

 ```bash
 /sbin/ldconfig
 ```

-### user account
+### User account

 The safest way to retrieve information from the Oracle server is to create a
 dedicated user for Centreon.